Discovery doctrine

 The discovery doctrine, or doctrine of discovery, is a disputed interpretation of international law during the Age of Discovery, introduced into United States municipal law by the US Supreme Court Justice John Marshall in Johnson v.
-M'Intosh (1823).
+McIntosh (1823).
 In Marshall's formulation of the doctrine, discovery of territory previously unknown to Europeans gave the discovering nation title to that territory against all other European nations, and this title could be perfected by possession.
 A number of legal scholars have criticized Marshall's interpretation of the relevant international law.
-In recent decades, advocates for Indigenous rights have campaigned against the doctrine.
+In recent decades, advocates for Indigenous rights have campaigned against the doctrine, which purportedly stemmed from some Papal bulls.
+In 2023, the Roman Curia of the Vatican formally repudiated the doctrine.

 Discovery in international law

 The means by which a state can acquire territory in international law are conquest, cession by agreement, occupation of land which belongs to no state (terra nullius), and prescription through the continuous exercise of sovereignty.
 Discovery of a territory creates a mere inchoate title which must be completed within a reasonable period by effective occupation of that territory.

-Robert J. Miller states that by 1493, "The idea that the Doctrine [of discovery] granted European monarchs ownership rights in newly discovered lands and sovereign and commercial rights over Indigenous peoples due to first discovery by European Christians was now established international law, at least to Europeans."
-Kent McNeil, however, states, "it is not apparent that such a rule was ever part of the European law of nations."
+Law professor Robert J. Miller states that by 1493, "The idea that the Doctrine [of discovery] granted European monarchs ownership rights in newly discovered lands and sovereign and commercial rights over Indigenous peoples due to first discovery by European Christians was now established international law, at least to Europeans."
+Law professor Kent McNeil, however, states, "it is not apparent that such a rule was ever part of the European law of nations."

-History
+Historical background

 Miller and others trace the doctrine of discovery back to papal bulls which authorized various European powers to conquer the lands of non-Christians.
-In 1452, Pope Nicholas V issued the bull Dum Diversas, which authorized King Afonso of Portugal to conquer "Saracens, pagans and other enemies of Christ", and "reduce their persons to perpetual servitude" while also taking their land and goods "to convert them to you, and your use, and your successors the Kings of Portugal."
+In 1452, Pope Nicholas V issued the bull Dum Diversas, which authorized King Afonso V of Portugal to "subjugate the Saracens and pagans and any other unbelievers and enemies of Christ", and "reduce their persons to perpetual servitude", to take their belongings, including land, "to convert them to you, and your use, and your successors the Kings of Portugal."
 In 1455, Pope Nicholas V issued Romanus Pontifex, which extended Portugal's authority to conquer the lands of infidels and pagans for "the salvation of all" in order to "pardon ... their souls".
-The bull also granted Portugal a specific right to conquest in West Africa and to trade with Saracens and infidels in designated areas.
+The document also granted Portugal a specific right to conquest in West Africa and to trade with Saracens and infidels in designated areas.
+Charles and Rah argue that these bulls were used to justify the Atlantic slave trade.